 Respect and trust

 As with any relationship, the one you have with your manager should be built on respect and trust.
-This is a two-way street, but for an assistant, it is vital and necessary for your manager to trust you explicitly.
+Of course, this is a two-way street, but for an assistant, your manager needs to trust you explicitly.

 So to guarantee their confidence meet deadlines, deliver work when you say you are going to, keep confidential matters top secret and don’t be seen as the office gossip.